 Step 3: Right click on the song and select “Get Info.”

-Step 4: Right click on the song again and select “Create Apple Lossless Audio File”
+Step 4: Right click on the song again and select “Create AAC version.”

-Step 5: Right click on the new song and select “Show in Finder.”
-(If you are using a Windows-based operating system, select “Show in Windows Explorer)
+Step 5: Right click on the new song and select “Show in Finder” (if you are using a Windows-based operating system, select “Show in Windows Explorer).
+The new song will show up in your Finder window as an .m4a file.
+Click on it to select it.

 When asked whether you want to move the selected song to the Trash or keep it in iTunes, select “Keep File.”
 This step is also important.
 If you do not remove this song, the ringtone will not save to iTunes properly.